IrritableCoder/StudyManager/README.md

 # Study Manager
-This is a Python script for working with a SQL table.
+This is a Python script for working with a locally hosted SQL table.
 It is primarily for seeing how much time you spend studying.

 # Functionality: